 The records provide public notice of property ownership, liens, contracts, and other transactions that affect the public interest.
 The register’s office is in the county seat, and the records and papers must remain in the office at all times.
 T.C.A. §§ 8-13-106, 8-13-107.

 Frequently Asked Questions.

-Sandy Fletcher Hollandsworth was elected in 2014, after working for the previous Register for 15 years.
+Sandy Fletcher Hollandsworth was elected in 2014, after working for the previous registrar for 15 years.

-Where can I find the Register of Deeds and what are the office hours?
+Where can I find the Registrar of Deeds and what are the office hours?

-How do I contact the Register of Deeds office?
+How do I contact the Registrar of Deeds office?

 The office is located in the Cannon County Courthouse.